J00ky/Arduino-XP-BMS-MkII/README.md

 * Select board and clock rate (e.g. 24 MHz is plenty fast enough).
 * Define the pin numbers where the outputs and RS485 driver are connected.
 * Define other board-specific parameters, such as port for Serial Monitor, EEPROM size, etc.
-* List the battery ids in the batteries array.
 * Configure the desired thresholds for voltage, temperature and SOC.
   The default settings are quite conservative, chosen to maximise battery life rather than squeeze out every last Ah of capacity.
 The values used by the official Valence U-BMS are much less conservative, and are shown in the comments.
+* This version will automatically populate the battery modules with their unique IDs.

 Console interface
 -----------------